saurabheights/saurabheights.github.io/content/articles/first blog.md

-Title: How I Built My Personal Website Using Pelican and GitHub Pages
+Title: How to publish your first blog in less then 10min & that to free of cost.
 Date: 2025-08-19
 Tags: Pelican, Github Pages, SSG, Web Development, Hosting
 Author: Saurabh Khanduja
 Slug: building-website-using-pelican

-If you’ve ever wanted to create a **fast, free, and customizable website** without touching too much backend code, **Pelican** is an amazing choice.
-In this blog, I’ll walk you through how I made my own site using **Pelican + GitHub Pages**, along with a custom theme.

----

-## Why I Chose Pelican
+Yes you heard it right publishing blog is that easy and it cost not a penny to start.
+We are not gonna use any AI tools to upload, publish, or build our blogs

+We are going to do this old school way using static site and static site generator.
+So suppose you have an idea or you are really good in a perticular niche and you want to start educating people or show your work then blogging is a best way to do it.

+## Roadmap
+Basically what we are going to do here is using static site generator(**pelican**) to build our website and it will also helps us in future to add more blogs fast and in simple easy way.
+Now for hosting we are going to use github which not only help to publish our website for free but also provide various features like (automation, uploading and managing blogs).
+Git and github has so many amazing features that we will see and discuss later in this blog.

 Pelican is a static site generator written in Python.
-It lets you write your content in **Markdown** or **reStructuredText**, then generates a fast, lightweight HTML website.
+It lets you write your content in **Markdown** or **reStructuredText**, then generates a fast, lightweight HTML website.`
-The best part?
-You can host it for free on GitHub Pages.

----
+## Start
+Okay to start building your website you need few things which I guess many people have this already and if you don't have no worries its nothing.
+* Github account
+* Python installed

 ## Installing Pelican